AMCalejandro/microscopy_computational_tools/README.md

 Model_path is the filename of the model.
 Cellpose has a hardcoded model path and ignores this parameter.
 For uniDINO, it should point to the file `uniDINO.pth` that can be obtained from [Zenodo](https://zenodo.org/records/14988837).

 The channel names should match the model input.
 Cellpose expects the DNA channel.
 UniDINO is channel agnostic and creates a 384\*num_channels dimensional embedding for each channel.
-Channels are sorted alphabetically to create consistent output, so the first 384 components correspond to the alphabetically first channel.
+Channels are sorted alphabetically to create consistent output, so for UniDINO the first 384 components correspond to the alphabetically first channel.

 The script uses a Torch dataloader.
-If num_workers > 0, it launches background processes for reading images.
+If num_workers = 0, it uses the main thread for reading images, otherwise it launches num_workers background processes.

-Running multiple instances in parallel on the same machine can help saturate the GPU.
+Even with the Torch dataloader, the CPU might be saturated before the GPU.
+Running multiple instances of the image_embedding.py script in parallel on the same machine can help saturate the GPU.
 Below is an example that uses the convenient utility [moreutils](https://joeyh.name/code/moreutils/) parallel.
 When num_processes > 1, the output filename is automatically modified to contain the process index.
 For example, with three parallel processes, the output files will be named embedding_0_3.tsv, embedding_1_3.tsv, and embedding_2_3.tsv.
 These files can be concatenated with `cat embedding_* > embedding.tsv`.

 Example commands:
 ```
-pixi run python image_embedding.py cellpose - BR00123 DNA ch5 0 4
+pixi run python image_embedding.py cellpose - BR00123 DNA ch5
-parallel -j 4 pixi run python image_embedding.py cellpose - BR00123 DNA ch5 0 4 -- 0 1 2 3
+parallel -j 3 pixi run python image_embedding.py cellpose - BR00123 DNA ch5 0 3 -- 0 1 2
-pixi run python image_embedding.py unidino uniDINO.pth BR00123 DNA,RNA,AGP,ER,Mito -ch5,-ch3,-ch1,-ch4,-ch2 0
+pixi run python image_embedding.py unidino uniDINO.pth BR00123 DNA,RNA,AGP,ER,Mito -ch5,-ch3,-ch1,-ch4,-ch2
 ```

 The output is a tsv file with one line per file containing the filename and embedding.
 With cellpose, the embedding is split into two columns: